This page has frequently asked questions to aid in troubleshooting and collecting the necessary data for support.

 Frequently asked questions

-As with other Agents the status of this one is displayed in the Agents Overview Dashlet Dashboard.
+And as with other Agents, database status also displays in the Agents Overview dashlet.
 Make sure to check if it is connected and its license status.

 In case of issue, make sure to check the status of the Collector hosting the Agent as well the connection to the database.
 (Settings menu > Dynatrace Server > Databases).

 Databases monitoring data are mapped into System Profiles dynamically if a database tier is detected in a PurePath and a DB Agent is connected to that same database.